There are several steps to our cinematic-phenomenological research and filmmaking method.

 Step 5: produce the film.
 We proceed with a traditional filmmaking process of storyboarding, production and post-production, in artistic collaboration with participants and artists.
 We conceptualize and produce a poetic film that brings insights, meanings, and symbols to life via beautiful cinematography.
 Cinematography is deliberately used to induce a visceral sense of empathy among viewers, such that the film immerses them in the lived experience of the phenomenon under inquiry.

 Step 6: spread awareness.
-We hope our phenomenological films spread across the digital landscape to evoke reflection, empathy and dialogue about the deeper meanings of human experience, to connect people to their own humanity and the humanity of others, and to advance our collective quest for a more intimate, humane, just, and caring world.
+We hope our phenomenological films spread across the digital landscape to evoke reflection, empathy, and healing regarding the deeper meanings of human experience, to connect people to their own humanity and the humanity of others, and to advance our collective quest for a more intimate, humane, just, and caring world.

 For inquiries, ideas, or collaborations for future films, please do not hesitate to contact us at: